sparanoid/automator-workflows/README.md

 ### Unpack .icns
 Unpack .icns into .iconset folder.
 Command Line Tools from Xcode must be installed before using this workflow.

+### Create DMG Image
+Create distributable, cross-platform hybrid DMG images using `hdiutil`, select a directory first to use this script.
+You’ll be prompted to enter a volume name for your image, then Voilà!

+**Note**: This script doens’t create “fancy” DMG for your OS X app.

 ### Remove @2x Suffix
 Remove @2x suffix for retina image assets.
 Useful when you're doing something wrong and need to recreate downscaled images one more time.